jooniku/ohjelmistotekniikka_23/training_log_app/documentation/requirement_specification.md

 # Requirement specification

 ## Purpose of the app
 With the app, users can keep track and get useful data from their martial arts training.
-Each user has their unique, private data.
+Each user has their unique data.

 ## Users
-Currently there are no admin users, though that might be created.
+Currently there are no admin users, though one might be created.
 The only usertype is normal user.

 ## User interface draft
 ![image](https://user-images.githubusercontent.com/101401566/225024165-f36fcf74-07ad-4cdf-b36f-de9dda515306.png)